cheryllfid-s/data-science-guest-experience/README.md

 ### 1. Check Your Directory
 Make sure you are at .../data-science-guest-experience/src

-### 2. Run the Dashboard on your Terminal
+### 2. Launching the Dashboard
-Enter the following command to your terminal to build and run the dashboard:
+Enter the following command into your terminal to launch the dashboard:
 ```bash
 streamlit run streamlit_dashboard.py
 ```